fl101/awardfares-blog/_posts/2023-09-29-turkish-with-eurobonus.md

 * Business Class: Lie-flat or angled-flat seats in a 2-2-2 layout.
 * Economy Class: These are in a 2-4-2 configuration and come equipped with personal IFE screens and standard amenities.

 ## Get started, and stay tuned.

-You can [try AwardFares for free](https://awardfares.com/) to search for your next SAS EuroBonus award.
+With our [premium features on Gold and Diamond](https://awardfares.com/pricing), you can get access to premium features such unlimited daily searches, alerts, seat maps, flight schedules, and more!

-We are rolling out new features and improvements regularly, so sign up for our newsletter to stay on top of the latest news, announcements, and pro tips!
+You can [try AwardFares for free](https://awardfares.com/).
+We are rolling out new features and improvements regularly, so [sign up to our monthly newsletter](https://awardfares.com/newsletter) to stay on top of the latest news, announcements, and pro tips.

 ## Read more